KITchen: A Real-World Benchmark and Dataset for 6D Object Pose Estimation in Kitchen Environments: Acknowledgment

 \subsection{Dataset Recording}

-We recorded the dataset using our humanoid robot \armarVI~\cite{asfour2018armar, asfour2019armar} inside two distinct kitchen environments as seen in Fig.~\ref{fig:kitchens} the first kitchen, referred to as the Main Kitchen, includes typical kitchen appliances such as a fridge, counter with drawers, table, sink, microwave, dishwasher, and oven.
-The second kitchen, named Mobile Kitchen, features a counter with drawers, sink, dishwasher, fridge, and three tables.
-To enhance diversity, we utilized four different table-top colors (red, white, gray, and blue) and varied the camera's heights (150cm, 177cm, and 185cm) using \armarVI's torso as demonstrated in Fig.~\ref{fig:torso}.
+We recorded the dataset using our humanoid robot \armarVI~\cite{asfour2019armar} inside two distinct kitchen environments as seen in Fig.~\ref{fig:kitchens} the first kitchen, referred to as the \textit{Main Kitchen}, includes typical kitchen appliances such as a fridge, counter with drawers, table, sink, microwave, dishwasher, and oven.
+The second kitchen, named \textit{Mobile Kitchen}, features a counter with drawers, sink, dishwasher, fridge, and three tables.
+To enhance diversity, we utilized four different table-top colors (red, white, gray, and blue) and varied the camera's heights (150cm, 177cm, and 185cm) using \armarVI's torso as shown in Fig.~\ref{fig:torso}.
 Additionally, we recorded data under three different pitch angles (10 degrees, 37 degrees, and 49 degrees down) and six different lighting conditions as shown in Fig.~\ref{fig:camera-angles}.
+We shuffled the objects with each change of lighting, camera's height, or camera's angle to enrich the diversity of the recorded scenes.
 To avoid similar and repetitive frames, we limited our recording to 5 $fps$.
 To the best of our knowledge, this is the first of its kind dataset that covers this amount of different robots' fields of view.